 Most forms of cancer have a built-in constituency of patients, loved ones, and concerned others.
 Lung cancer patients, instead, are often blamed for their own disease because of its frequent connection with smoking.
 Patients are often isolated, and research dollars lag behind other, less common cancer killers.

-Post surgery opioid addiction in women, risks of drinking one drink per day, intestinal bacteria ties to obesity in toddlers, and lung cancer death decreases in California due to anti-smoking campaigns, and finally a reduction in the flu for some due to television watching habits.
+Post surgery opioid addiction in women.
+The Risks of drinking everyday.
+Intestinal bacteria tied to obesity in toddlers.
+Lung cancer death decreases in California.
+And finally, a reduction in the flu for some due to television watching habits.